Traffic Recorder

 - Running — proxy is active, entries are being captured.

 - Stopped — proxy is shut down, entries remain accessible for export.
+Sessions that reach the 4-hour auto-expiry limit transition to this status automatically.

 Saved Configurations